Mutusva/capitec-assessment/README.md

 I have used custom elements and shadow DOM to encapsulate the functionality into its own component without any reference to an HTML node on the DOM, thereby making it standalone.
-There will be need of two files capitec-shares.js and capitec-shares.css, in the same directory e.g asserts/ lib and only reference the javascript file in any page where the widget need to be place.
+There will be need of two files capitec-shares.js and capitec-shares.css, in the same directory and only reference the javascript file in any page where the widget need to be place.

 I seperated the two file in to address separation of concerns, and not convolute one file with both javascript and css.